oyvindberg/typo/site-in/type-safety/typo-types.md

 title: Typo types
 ---

-typo generates some helper types if they are needed by your database schema.
+Typo generates some helper types if they are needed by your database schema.

 There are multiple reasons why this is sometimes necessary:
-- postgres driver has broken handling of offset date/time types. need to go through string in order to not lose offset/precision
+- PostgreSQL driver has broken handling of offset date/time types. need to go through string in order to not lose offset/precision
 - money type is broken in many interesting ways
-- possibility of transferring instances of a `Row` type to a platform which doesn't have the postgres driver jar available
+- possibility of transferring instances of a `Row` type to a platform which doesn't have the PostgreSQL driver jar available
 - a type to hang otherwise orphan type classes on

+## (In-)convenience
-The full list is here:
+The goal here is type-safety, not convenience.

+You'll very likely map row types into your domain objects anyway, so mapping these types to what you want is typically trivial.
+The row types belong in the database layer, and so do these Typo types.

+That said, these types are primarily driven by the (self-imposed) constraint that typeclass instances be coherent - That is only one instance per type.
+This may change in the future.

+## Full list of types

 ```scala mdoc
 import java.time.*